Tom Kelley (photographer)

 Tom Kelley Sr. (December 12, 1914 – January 8, 1984) was an American photographer who photographed Hollywood celebrities in the 1940s and 1950s.
 He is best known for his iconic 1949 nude photographs of Marilyn Monroe, which were distributed widely as calendar art—one of which was featured in the inaugural issue of Playboy magazine in 1953.
-He paid Marilyn Monroe only $50 dollars for the shoot.
+He paid Marilyn Monroe only $50 for the shoot.

 Biography

 Kelley was born in Philadelphia, Pennsylvania.
 He learned photography as an apprentice in a New York photo studio, and then worked for the Associated Press and Town & Country magazine.
 After moving to California in 1935, Kelley established a photography studio in Hollywood and produced promotional photographs of motion picture stars.
 David O. Selznick and Samuel Goldwyn retained Kelley to take promotional photos of their stars and starlets for magazine covers and advertising.
 Later, Kelley's business shifted to commercial and advertising photography.

 Some of Kelley's most famous photo subjects have included Gary Cooper, Greta Garbo, James Cagney, Clark Gable, Winston Churchill, Bob Hope, Marlene Dietrich, Joan Crawford, Jack Benny, David Bowie, John F. Kennedy, Dwight D. Eisenhower, Franklin D. Roosevelt, Yma Sumac and, of course, Marilyn Monroe, with and without clothes.
 Tom Kelley had a way of making his subjects feel comfortable behind the camera.
 He would bring his wife with him to his shoots to create a more soothing and relaxed atmosphere.

 Kelley served on the panel of judges at the Miss Universe 1952 and Miss Universe 1956 pageants.
 Kelley was one of the judges for the famed annual Cavalcades of Jazz beauty contests from 1955 to 1958 which was held at Wrigley Field in Los Angeles and the last one at The Shrine Auditorium.
 These concerts and beauty pageants were produced by an African-American Leon Hefflin, Sr. Kelley appeared in the 1966 documentary film The Legend of Marilyn Monroe.